ebuddj/2021-f1standings/README.md

 This implementation is inspired by this post: https://www.instagram.com/p/CQ4ApHLIHDW/.

 !!!
-Updated after each race !!!
+The graphic is updated after each race !!!

 ### Customatizations
 * Driver standings: https://ebuddj.github.io/2021-f1standings/#type=drivers